karlbenedict/karlbenedict.github.io/CV/CV-1page.md

 ## Selected Employment/Professional Experience

-7/14-Present, University of New Mexico, College of University Libraries and Learning Sciences: *Associate Professor*

-* Director of Information Technology (5/19-Present)
-* Director of Research Data Services (7/14-Present)
+7/14-Present, University of New Mexico, College of University Libraries and Learning Sciences: *Associate Professor*: Director of Information Technology (5/19-Present), Director of Research Data Services (7/14-Present)

 7/08-6/14, University of New Mexico, Earth Data Analysis Center: *Director* / Department of Geography: *Research Assistant Professor*